 Following a thorough history and physical exam, the next step includes a chest radiograph that can be adequate initial workup to evaluate the size and extension of the tumor.
-The chest x-ray may provide a prompt evaluation of the lung for any direct invasion, may detect cortical bone destruction or confirm the tumor is of boney origin; however, computed tomography is more sensitive than chest radiograph for verifying all of the above.
-Magnetic Resonance Imaging is superior to computed tomography, especially in the evaluation of soft tissues.
+The chest x-ray may provide a prompt evaluation of the lung for any direct invasion, may detect cortical bone destruction, or confirm the tumor is of boney origin; however, computed tomography is more sensitive than chest radiograph for verifying all of the above.
+Magnetic resonance imaging is superior to computed tomography, especially in the evaluation of soft tissues.
 MRI can facilitate differentiation of neoplasms from normal chest wall structures and other disease processes due to infection and inflammation, and can fully characterize abnormalities by demonstrating the various internal components of complex lesions.
 Positron emission tomography is used in the evaluation of chest wall tumors to stage disease, evaluate response to treatment, or detect recurrent disease.
-Radiologic evaluation despite their ability to distinguish between density and shape is inadequate for a definitive diagnosis; a biopsy is required to confirm the diagnosis.
-Lesions measuring less than five centimeters undergo excisional biopsy and lesions greater than five centimeters either undergo needle aspiration or incisional biopsy.
+Radiologic evaluation, despite their ability to distinguish between density and shape, is inadequate for definitive diagnosis; a biopsy is required to confirm the diagnosis.
+Lesions measuring less than five centimeters undergo excisional biopsy, and lesions greater than five centimeters either undergo needle aspiration or incisional biopsy.

 Treatment of chest wall tumors can be a clinical and surgical challenge.
 Surgical resection is the standard of care for benign tumors.
-The management of malignant tumors involves more of a multidisciplinary approach for optimizing functional outcomes.
+The management of malignant tumors involves more of an interprofessional approach for optimizing functional outcomes.
 Wide tumor excision with negative margins is a critical predictor of local recurrence rates.
-It is also imperative that following resection there is chest wall stabilization to avoid negative impact on respiratory function.
-A myriad of muscle flaps depending on the location and size of the defect are available to cover most of the chest wall defects including pectoralis flap, latissimus dorsi flap, and rectus abdominis flap.
-These procedures have high rates of perioperative morbidity and mortality due to incomplete resection, unsuccessful reconstruction, or in some cases incorrect diagnosis.
+It is also imperative that following resection, there is chest wall stabilization to avoid a negative impact on respiratory function.
+A myriad of muscle flaps depending on the location and size of the defect are available to cover most of the chest wall defects, including pectoralis flap, latissimus dorsi flap, and rectus abdominis flap.
+These procedures have high rates of perioperative morbidity and mortality due to incomplete resection, unsuccessful reconstruction, or in some cases, incorrect diagnosis.
 Surgery with resection has shown to be the best option for primary tumors and a selection of secondary tumors of the chest wall, and may even be curative.
 Combining surgery with radiation therapy and/or chemotherapy may be indicated but depends on the histopathology of the tumor.

 Most Common Benign Tumors